 PDF download Download Article

-1. We have no way of knowing if the egg theory is true, but it could be.
-Technically speaking, the egg theory is more of a belief.
+1. Technically speaking, the egg theory is more of a belief.
 A "theory" is something that can be tested through facts and observation, while a "belief" is something you have faith in despite its lack of provability.
 Even though there's no way to test whether the egg theory is true or not, it doesn't detract from its powerful message: that everyone is connected, that nobody is really alone, and that we should all try to be a little more empathetic toward one another.

 Section 6 of 6: